 Founding & Managing Director

-Douglas is a lawyer with nearly 34 years’ experience handling corporate transactions and commercial disputes in the U.S. and Asia.
-He has more than 23 years’ experience in Thailand representing U.S., European and Japanese companies with operations and subsidiaries in Thailand.
-Before his secondment to Thailand in 1998, Douglas was a partner in the San Francisco office of the international law firm, Graham & James, representing U.S., European and Asia companies on matters in the U.S..
-Douglas is a dual U.S. and Thai national.
+Douglas is a U.S. licensed and qualified lawyer with over 35 years’ experience handling corporate transactions and commercial disputes in the U.S. and Asia.
+He has more than 24 years’ experience in Thailand representing U.S., European and Japanese companies with operations and subsidiaries in Thailand.

 Douglas obtained his Juris Doctorate from the University of California at Berkeley in 1984.
 He obtained his Bachelors’ Degree, Honors (top 10%), in economics and philosophy (two separate majors) from the University of California at Santa Cruz in 1980.
 Douglas obtained his legal qualification in the U.S. in 1984.